There is plenty on our mind these days.

 If you’re not a Manward Letter subscriber (why not?), you aren’t familiar with what J.D. is referring to.
 But you should be.
 We’re doing something that nobody else in the industry is doing… an audio version of our monthly content.

-With our new podcast, subscribers can listen to our issues while driving, while mowing… or even while mixing some haymaker punch.
+With our new podcast, subscribers can listen to our issues while driving, while mowing… or even while mixing their favorite cocktail.

 It aptly fits our mantra of doing more and doing better.